Sean090900/sean_portfolio_public/README.md

-# sean_portfolio_public

-#### Personal projects for displaying programming competency
+# Sean Dickson's Software Development Portfolio

-#### Hello!
+Hello!
 Thank you for taking the time to check out this repo!
 Here, I have pushed up a few of my personal projects that I believe show a large extent of my coding abilities...

-## 1) BeerDieStatRecorder

-**Duration of Project:**
->1 month
+## 1. Huffman Encoder Module (huffmanEncoder)

 **Description:**